TheBlockPlay/CoinFlipfrontend/web/README.md

 This directory contains the frontend code for the Flip Coin project.

-The frontend is deployed on both Netlify and Vercel and is currently configured to work with the Partisia Blockchain Testnet.
+The frontend is deployed on both Netlify and Vercel and is currently configured to work with the Partisia Blockchain.

 ## Getting Started